The risks of not planning for retirement

 It’s a fact that retirement takes conscious effort, and individuals and couples may not be able to do it on their own.
 The risks of not planning for retirement are real, time-consuming, and can be frightening.
 Don’t waste the first few, most valuable years simply figuring out what retirement means to you – while also running the risk of depression and isolation.

 “The quality of your future will in large part be determined by developing a clear picture of what you want it to be.”
 Your Retirement Quest by Spector and Lawrence

-Planning for this third journey is not simply a bucket list of places to go.
+Planning for this next phase of life is not simply creating a bucket list of places to go.
 It’s true that many people plan trips following retirement.
 Rest and relaxation are a wonderful first step.
 But constant travel or more than a few months of travel may serve only to delay and distract from the real planning at hand: how to find meaning and purpose outside of your professional life.

 The risks of not planning for retirement include:

 - Divorce and stress on relationships

 Your bucket list is not a retirement plan